wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 ![xfreerdp](/assets/img/posts/throwback/26_xfreerdp.webp)

-Once I was in, I downloaded both the `launcher.bat` and `seatbelt.exe` files from a webserver on my machine:
+Once I was in, I downloaded both the `launcher.bat` and `seatbelt.exe` files from a webserver on my machine.

 ![wget seatbelt and launcher](/assets/img/posts/throwback/27_wget.webp)